EMMA-TRIUMF/G4EMMA/README.txt

 for the time being I am using the default branch for my work.

 Once the seg fault issue is resolved, we can merge the branches later.

+Note that Nadege's work isn't in this branch.
+It will have to be merged.